 The Repair-Restore-Renew (RRR) Program is intended to help communities recover by addressing needs that have emerged since the disaster event.

 Funds are raised from the time of the event, however in keeping with FRRR’s Natural Disaster Framework, funds are not dispersed until 12 months after a natural disaster has been declared.

 This ensures support is available for the medium to long term recovery process.

-Grants of up to $20,000 are available for community recovery projects and activities that offer clear public benefit for communities living in areas severely affected by a declared Natural Disaster.
+Grants can be up to $20,000 for community recovery projects and activities that offer clear public benefit for communities living in areas severely affected by a declared Natural Disaster.

 The RRR program is a program where we run sub-programs for different disaster events.
 In most cases, there are multiple rounds of funding - although that depends on the support we receive from our donors and partners.
 Check back regularly to see what funding rounds are coming up, for which disaster events.

 Now taking donations